5 Rules for Selling Short in the Stock Market - Cabot Wealth Network

 5 Rules for Selling Short in the Stock Market

+Short Selling Can Be a Tricky Proposition.
+To Make Money Doing It, Adhere to these Simple Commandments for Selling Short.

 The market is a two-way street.
 Sometimes traffic flows up, and investors who own stocks (who are “long”) make money.
 And sometimes traffic flows down, and those investors lose money.
-But there are some investors who make money when stocks fall (as they did in October and November)—investors who are “short” the market—and if you’re nimble enough, you can successfully join them.
+But there are some investors who make money when stocks fall—investors who are “short” the market—and if you’re nimble enough, you can successfully join them.
 But selling short is not an enterprise to be undertaken lightly; it’s an easy way for amateurs to lose money!

 So before you enter into this arena, consider my rules for selling short in the stock market.